By Mayu Kanamori

 Saturday 2pm and 7pm

-Meet the Artists after the performance on 17 February
+Meet the Artists 17 February

 “… a thought-provoking show and a valuable reminder of the formative influence of Asian peoples on Australian culture and of clumsy and inhumane attempts to downplay, dismiss or caricature it.”
 Sydney Morning Herald